pataponjak3/Digital-Assistant-Project/README.md

 Code developled for my Master's Thesis entitled:
 ### *Digital Assistant with Artificial Intelligence Techniques*

-Master's in Computer Science and Computer Engineering at [Lisbon School of Engineering (ISEL)](https://www.isel.pt/en), 2025
+Master's in Computer Science and Computer Engineering at [Lisbon School of Engineering (ISEL)](https://www.isel.pt/en), [Polytechnic University of Lisbon](https://www.ipl.pt/en), 2025

 The system is a **modular digital assistant (DA)**, built in **Python** and optimized for the **Windows desktop environment**, providing both **text** and **voice-based** interaction.
 It integrates **Large Language Models (LLMs)** to interpret user requests and dynamically choose between conversational responses and function execution — for example, retrieving weather data or launching applications.